moawiah/TAP/Week_5/WeekProject/README.md

 - Style your application using the `styles.css` file.

 ## Hints
-- Use Express.js to route requests and render Pug templates.
+- Use Express.js to route requests and render EJS templates.
 - Use the body-parser middleware to handle form submissions.
 - Handle errors for file operations and invalid routes.
 - Implement client-side scripting in scripts.js (if necessary) for interactivity.